 Congratulations!
-Your undergraduate career is coming to a close, and your Honors thesis or capstone project in your major stands as one of the concrete representations of your accomplishment.
+Your undergraduate career is coming to a close, and your Honors thesis stands as one of the concrete representations of your accomplishment.
 In addition, the thesis also stands as part of your legacy, to LMU in general and to the University Honors Program in particular.

-These instructions are meant to ensure that your thesis or major capstone is properly presented and archived as part of the University Honors Program Thesis Library.
+These instructions are meant to ensure that your thesis is properly presented and archived as part of the University Honors Program Thesis Library.
 Please follow them precisely.
 Issues with submitting your thesis may delay or impede your graduation.

 What Comprises Your Thesis